Skip to main content

 Average Sunshine: 72 hours of sunshine

-March - The Best Month to Get Married for Spring Weddings
+March - The Best Wedding Month for Spring Weddings

 March sees many more weddings than January and February, hosting almost as many as those two months combined.
 4.5% of 2023 weddings are set to take place in March and, whilst it's not exactly the height of summer, this Spring month has so many reasons to want to host a wedding.

-Pros of a March Wedding: March mark new beginnings as it's the beginning of spring, one of the prettiest seasons in the UK.
+- March marks new beginnings as it's the beginning of spring, one of the prettiest seasons in the UK.
 Gardens filled with daffodils, crocuses and blossom will make the perfect backdrop at any March wedding, specifically towards the end of the month!

-March is a great month to get married if you enjoy the sun, but aren't a fan of the heat it brings.
-It's renowned for it's bright sunny days, paired with fresh, breezy climates.
+- March is a great month to get married if you enjoy the sun, but aren't a fan of the heat it brings.
+It's renowned for its bright sunny days, paired with fresh, breezy climates.
 You get all the light, without the humidity of summer.
-A spring wedding is a win-win for many couples.

 March Weather: UK Averages